Use the table widget on your dashboards and get the most out of your metrics.

-The table widget allows you to visualize multiple KPIs at once.
-Create formulas to display, for example, average deal value, average call duration, sales, targets, and more.
+The dashboard table widget allows you to visualize multiple KPIs at once.
+Create formulas to display, for example, average deal value, call duration, sales, targets, and more.
 Group data by employees, teams, time, or custom - the table widget is versatile and allows you to configure many different settings.

 An example of a dashboard with different widgets, including two table widgets.

 To add a table widget to your dashboard, follow the steps below: